Zekarim/mse-advDaBa-2022/README.md

 To load the graph in the Neo4j container, an app container is created to process everything.

-In this container, the volume is created with the "dblpv13.json" datas.
+In this container, the volume is created with the "dblpv13.json" datas that is not present in the repository.
+You will have to add it.

 In "Dockerfile", it is declared that python is used, a library "Neo4j" is added and the file "tp2mt.py" is copied to the container.